seichter/odp2md/README.md

 - [ ] rename media files with a derivative of the slide title

-## Copyright and Licence
+## Copyright and License

-&copy; Copyright 2019-2020 Hartmut Seichter
+&copy; 2019-2020 Hartmut Seichter

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+This software is licensed under the terms of the GPLv3.
+Please consult [LICENSE.md](LICENSE.md)